jlphillipsphd/magda-config/custom-setup.md

 # Make K3D Cluster
-I will be using HTTP (80) and HTTPS (443) on `localhost`.
-If you don't have the ability to use these ports (other services already running on them), you could check the external IP of the traefik load-balancer once the cluster has started and then add an entry in `/etc/hosts` to point to that IP address.
-(You will need to change `localhost` in all sections below accordingly.
+I will be using HTTP (80) and HTTPS (443) on `k3d-cluster`.
+You should check the external IP of the traefik load-balancer once the cluster has started and then add an entry in `/etc/hosts` to point to that IP address.
 ```
-k3d cluster create -p 80:80@server:0 -p 443:443@server:0
+k3d cluster create
 ```

 ## Fork then clone the magda-config repo: